How to Apply for a Domestic Helper in Singapore: Complete 8-Step Maid Agency Guide for First-Time Employers (2026)

 • Be mentally sound and able to discharge employer duties

-• Have a household income that allows you to maintain and pay your helper — MOM expects at least SGD 2,000/month
+• Have a household income that allows you to maintain and pay your helper.
+MOM assesses your ability to maintain and pay the helper rather than publishing a fixed minimum income

 • Not be an undischarged bankrupt

-If anyone in your household is over 60, has young children, or is a person with disabilities, you may also qualify for the Levy Concession (S$60/month vs S$300).
+If anyone in your household is a Singapore Citizen aged 67 or above, you have young children, or there is a person with disabilities, you may also qualify for the Levy Concession (S$60/month vs S$300).

 Step 2: Complete the Employer's Orientation Programme (EOP)